ALbaron-Awad/Secret_Sharing/README.md

 ## Split a Secrets

- -Enter the input of your secret into the field.
+ -Enter your secret in the input field.

- -Select the number  of Shares and Thresholds .
+ -Select the number of Shares and Threshold.

- -Copy the encrypted output .
+ -Copy the encrypted output.

+ -Distribute it among the threshold.

 ## Combine a Secrets

  -Gather the required number of Threshold .

  -Enter the content from each Threshold into the field,line by line .

- -The original text will be displayed in the field.
+ -The original text will be displayed in the output field.

 # Testing